HA-work/CISC3140FrontEnd/README.md

 ## dependencies
-Axios, cors, express, sqlite3, react, react0dom, react-router-dom, http-proxy-middleware and body-parser
+Axios, yarn, cors, express, sqlite3, react, react0dom, react-router-dom, http-proxy-middleware and body-parser

 These dependencies seem to need to be installed in both the root folder and the client folder